Arterial roads in metropolitan Phoenix: Happy Valley Road

 Happy Valley Road is an east–west arterial road in the northern part of the Phoenix metropolitan area.
 The highway extends from 163rd Avenue in Surprise east to Seventh Street in Phoenix.
 Happy Valley Road is part of the National Highway System as a principal arterial from SR 303 to Interstate 17 (I-17).

 Happy Valley Road begins at 163rd Avenue in Surprise.
 It travels east for six miles before intersecting Loop 303 (Bob Stump Memorial Parkway) at a single-point urban interchange in an unincorporated area west of Peoria.
 Happy Valley Road expands to six lanes east of Loop 303 and crosses the Agua Fria River into the city of Peoria.
 The highway intersects Lake Pleasant Parkway and passes along the south flank of Sunrise Mountain before crossing the New River.
 Shortly after entering the Deer Valley urban village of the city of Phoenix, Happy Valley Road becomes a four-lane road with center turn lane and passes to the south of Ludden Mountain.
 The highway expands to six lanes, crosses Skunk Creek, and meets I-17 (Arizona Veterans Highway) at a diverging diamond interchange.
 Happy Valley Road continues east from I-17 as a six-lane divided highway but then reduces to two lanes east of 19th Street.
 The highway crosses the Central Arizona Project aqueduct before curving south toward its end, where it seamlessly becomes Seventh Street.

+An additional part of Happy Valley Road starts at Scottsdale Road in Scottsdale, continuing east past the Troon Country Club and loops around Troon Mountain, ending at Ranch Gate Road where it continues as Nineteenth Street.